mariusbalcytis/webpack-bundle/README.md

 With assetic, you must explicitly provide all needed javascript and stylesheet files in your templates.
 If you split one of your javascript files into two files, you need to update all templates where that new dependency is required.
-With webpack, your could just `require('newFile.js');` inside the javascript file and you're done.
+With webpack, your could just `require('./newFile.js');` inside the javascript file and you're done.

-Moreover, from javascript your can require CSS files as easily as other javascripts - `require('styles.css');` and you're set to go.
+Moreover, from javascript your can require CSS files as easily as other javascripts - `require('./styles.css');` and you're set to go.

 If your application is frontend-based, sooner or later you're gonna need to load your assets asynchronously.